allegheny-college-art-387-spring-2020/realized-structure-5/README.md

 ##### Rationale

 A 200-250 word rationalization (using supplemental readings located in the `Readings` directory, or other background reading) which takes into account your personal manifesto and brief shallow research.
 The Rationale section must describe how your response or challenge will take physical shape in your model and arguments which your model addresses.

+#### Structure

+* Due: 1 May 2020

+This should be a realization of your structural plan.

 #### Documentation